500px/legacy-api-documentation/endpoints/photo/PUT_photos_id.md

 ## Implementation details

-With the exception of `privacy` and `crop`, a parameter missing from the request will be interpreted as the user wishing to reset the value of the field to its default value.
-The application must send parameters with their existing values to ensure the data is preserved.
+A parameter missing from the request will not be updated.
+A parameter set to an empty string or null value will be interpreted as the user wishing to reset the value of the field to its default value.

+You can use the `add_tags` and `remove_tags` parameters to manupulate a photo's tags without having to send the complete list of tags in the request.

 ## Return format